The Oldest Log Cabins in America

 For 6 years, architectural historian Pam Hayden and pioneer restoration expert Gregg Olson have been trying to untangle the mysteries, and the Russians may have beat America in settling Oregon.

 One theory suggests that Molalla Log House was built by Russian craftsmen who were sent by Catherine the Great to settle, and its construction is unlike anything Oregon has ever seen.
 There are pencil marks that reveal an ingenious numbering system too.

 The logs fit together so perfectly that there was no need for caulking and the woodwork was more like that of an extremely skilled cabinet maker than of a settler’s cabin.

-The Molalla Area Historical Society are currently looking for a suitable place to re-site it, in the meantime though, it is being heavily studied to try and find out who built what could be Oregon’s oldest structure, and why.
+The Molalla Area Historical Society is currently looking for a suitable place to re-site it, in the meantime though, it is being heavily studied to try and find out who built what could be Oregon’s oldest structure, and why.

-You may notice a common theme running throughout all of America’s oldest log cabins – they were all extremely well crafted, and made from hard woods such as oak and walnut.
+You may notice a common theme running throughout all of America’s oldest log cabins – they were all extremely well crafted and made from hardwoods such as oak and walnut.

 The majority of them are made from hewn logs and it’s thought that this technique helps to make them more weather resistant because most of the sapwood is removed leaving the solid heartwood which is much less prone to rotting.

-For those of us who live in log cabins or want to live in log cabins – it’s also testament to how long they can last for, as long as they are built and maintained properly.
+For those of us who live in log cabins or want to live in log cabins – it’s also a testament to how long they can last for, as long as they are built and maintained properly.